eliaslawrence/smart_uav/README.md

 # smart_uav
 Developed using P5.js.
-Program base on SNAKE game to emulate a smart UAV that should visit determined points, avoid the charge to end.
+Program base on SNAKE game to emulate a smart UAV that should visit determined points avoiding obstacles and the charge to end.

 ## Neural Network
 ![](https://github.com/eliaslawrence/smart_uav/blob/master/example.gif)